Brownian Motion on the Unitary Quantum Group: Construction and Cutoff: The Quantum Unitary Brownian Motion

 Comparing this formula with the one established by M. Liao for classical compact Lie groups in \cite{Lia04}, we see that the process corresponding to $\nu = 0$ plays a role analogous to the one associated to the Laplace-Beltrami operator.
 As a consequence, this functional is called the \textit{Brownian motion} on $O_N^+$.

-We lack a similar decomposition for central generating functionals on \( U_N^+ \), making it challenging to define Brownian motion on this quantum group.
-Fortunately, the Brownian motion on \( O_N^+ \) has other properties that we can leverage to define a Brownian motion on \( U_N^+ \).
+We lack a similar decomposition for central generating functionals on $U_N^+$, making it challenging to define the Brownian motion on this quantum group.
+Fortunately, the Brownian motion on $O_N^+$ has other properties that we can leverage to define a Brownian motion on $U_N^+$:

-Firstly, any centralized Gaussian generating functional on \( O_N^+ \) qualifies as a Brownian motion (see the \hyperref[Appendix]{Appendix} for a proof).
-Secondly, as proved in \cite[Prop 3.9]{BGJ20}, the Laplace-Beltrami operator on \( O_N \) acts as a Brownian motion on \( O_N^+ \) when composed with the quotient map \( \O(O_N^+) \to \O(O_N) \).
+\begin{enumerate}[label = (\roman*)] \item Centralized Gaussian generating functionals on $O_N^+$ are exactly the Brownian motions on $O_N^+$ (see Appendix \hyperref[Appendix A]{A} for a proof and a clear definition as to what is a Gaussian generating functional in the quantum setting). \item Secondly, as proved in \cite[Prop 3.9]{BGJ20}, the Laplace-Beltrami operator on $ O_N $ acts as a Brownian motion on $O_N^+$ when composed with the quotient map $ \O(O_N^+) \to \O(O_N)$ and centralized. \end{enumerate}

 We will start from that last observation.
-Let us set some notations, we write \( U = (u_{ij})_{1\le i,j\le N} \) and \( \overline{U} = (u_{ij}^*)_{1\le i,j\le N} \).
-For a word \( w = w_1...w_n \) over the set \(\{\lozenge,\blacklozenge\}\), we define:
+Let us set some notations, we write $ U = (u_{ij})_{1\le i,j\le N} $ and $ \overline{U} = (u_{ij}^*)_{1\le i,j\le N} $.
+For a word $ w = w_1\cdots w_n $ over the set $\{\lozenge,\blacklozenge\}$, we define: